 First, cut out all of your pumpkin paper pieces using my cut files or pattern.

 - If you cut with a Cricut, upload the SVG file to Cricut Design Space, place it on your Canvas, click Ungroup on all layers, change the one red layer with score lines to “Score,” then hold down the Shift key and select the red score layer and all of the orange layers and click Attach.
 You need to attach these layers together so that the score lines stay with the sections that need them.

-- If you cut with scissors, print out the PDF files onto the appropriately colored cardstock and then cut.
-I’ve included a pattern for solid color cardstock, as well as a patterned design that you can print onto white cardstock.
+- If you cut with scissors, print out the Paper Bomb PDF selecting the appropriate file either the pattern for solid color cardstock or the patterned design that you can print on white cardstock.